TheInstituteOfCode/Tiff-test/_posts/2017-11-10-the-time-i-----worked-as-an-air-hostess-for-emirates.md

 ![](/uploads/versions/emirates4---x----701-484x---.jpg)

 Training wraps up with 2 'Supi' flights or training flights were you are an extra (supplementary) crew member and you get to sit in the cockpit with the Captain for take-off and landing.
 You can expect that the crew will play a few pranks on you.
 My crew got me to take a comb to a bald guy saying that he had asked for it!
 Poor guy was very confused but it made the crew laugh hysterically.
-After these flights you will begin your first flight roster and learn what fatigue and jet-lag &nbsp;really mean.
+After these flights you will begin your first flight roster and learn what fatigue and jet-lag  really mean.

 **Time to fly**